PatchTheCat12/platypus.js/README.md

   _(if a library here has updated but this package has not, you can build your own platypus.js with the development version)_

-  _(also please tell me if the way I attributed does not comply with the licenses!
+  _(also please tell me if the way I attributed them in the files does not comply with the licenses!
 I'm not sure the best way to do it (especially with the compressed version))_

 API Documentation
 -----------------